 - Whatever is received from a route-reflector client or an external BGP peer will be sent to every other BGP peer.

 - Whatever is received from a router that is not a route-reflector client will be sent only to clients and external BGP peers.

-With these rules in hand, you have to step through the graph of BGP sessions in your network, checking every BGP router on the way and ensuring that the route reflector rules are not violated (and that, using the rules, the BGP prefixes get from every edge router to all other routers).
+With these rules in hand, you have to step through the graph of BGP sessions in your network, checking every BGP router on the way and ensuring the route-reflector rules are not violated -- and, using the rules, the BGP prefixes get from every edge router to all other routers.

-There is another common reason an IP prefix is not propagated across your network: The external subnets on the edge of your network are not advertised to your core routers.
+Another common reason an IP prefix is not propagated across your network is the external subnets on the edge of your network are not advertised to your core routers.

 Even though all core routers in your network have to run BGP, the internal BGP sessions don't have to follow the physical structure of the network.
 For example, you could have a few central routers acting as BGP route reflectors for all BGP routers in your network.